arantespp/arantespp.com/posts/zettelkasten/zettelkasten.md

 rating: 3
 ---

-# Zettelkasten

 ## Notes

-- Zettelkasten is a method in which you write down your thoughts in notes, tag and connect them over time.
+- Zettelkasten is a method in which you write down your thoughts in notes, tag, and connect them over time.
 - The Zettelkasten's massive advantage:
   - You'll learn better.
   - You'll focus better.
-  - You'll be less frustraded.
+  - You'll be less frustrated.
   - You'll waste less time.
   - You'll think better.
   - You'll be more productive.